saulobr88/ionic-my-movies/README.md

 # Ionic My Movies
 This is a simple app made with [Ionic Framework](http://ionicframework.com/).

-Using The [Open Movie Database API](http://www.omdbapi.com/) with the example key "BanMePlz", just for some tests using HTTP requests with [Angular](https://angular.io/).
+Using The [The Movie DB API](https://www.themoviedb.org) with the example key "BanMePlz", just for some tests using HTTP requests with [Angular](https://angular.io/).

 Below is the default content of README.md when using Ionic CLI: